DSCR Loans: A Guide for International Real Estate Investors in Washington D.C.

 6. Perform due diligence: This includes an inspection, property appraisal, and any other requested documentation.
 By this stage, you should also receive a term sheet from your lender.

 7. Complete the purchase process: With due diligence completed and the loan approved, it’s time to finalize the transaction.
 Now, you’ll sign the necessary paperwork– if you live outside of the U.S., this can be done virtually in most cases.
-From there, all you’ll need to do is transfer the funds to close, and you’ll own a rental property in Washington D.C.!
+From there, all you’ll need to do is transfer the funds to close, and you’ll own a rental property!

 Contact us today to start the journey of buying your Washington D.C. investment property!